 |December 2018||Fall 2020||Standard 11: Medical Student Academic Support, Career Advising, and Educational Records|

 |December 2018||Fall 2020||Standard 12: Medical Student Health Services, Personal Counseling, and Financial Aid Services|

-Institutional self-study for preliminary accreditation
+Institutional self-study for provisional accreditation

 An institutional self‑study is a required component of the accreditation process.
 It identifies institutional strengths and develops plans to address areas of need.

 The Elson S. Floyd College of Medicine united faculty, administrators, university leadership, legislators and staff, clinical affiliates, practicing clinicians, and community stakeholders to conduct an institutional self-study.
 It was conducted face-to-face, on all four of the WSU campuses (Spokane, Tri-Cities, Vancouver, and Everett).
 The Office of Accreditation created a summary report (pdf) based on feedback from the self-study events.
 A new study will be launched in the fall of 2019 to support full accreditation activities.

 Standards Based Continuous Quality Leadership (SBCQL) program

 A medical school engages in ongoing planning and continuous quality improvement processes that establish short and long-term programmatic goals, result in the achievement of measurable outcomes that are used to improve programmatic quality, and ensure effective monitoring of the medical education program’s compliance with accreditation standards.